 A scattering garden is an area within a cemetery reserved for the scattering of cremains.
 Some type of memorial for those whose cremains have been scattered may be incorporated as part of the scattering garden.

 3. May cremains be scattered on private property?

 Maryland law does not prohibit the scattering of cremains on private property with the permission of the property owner.

-1. Are cemeteries which sell only burial space on a pre-need basis required to establish a pre-need trust fund?
+1. Are cemeteries that sell only burial space on a pre-need basis required to establish a pre-need trust fund?

-No, a cemetery which only sells burial space on a pre-need basis is not required to establish a pre-need trust fund.
+No, a cemetery that only sells burial space on a pre-need basis is not required to establish a pre-need trust fund.

 2. Can a pre-need burial contract be cancelled if a person moves?

-A buyer may cancel a pre-need burial contract for pre-need goods which have not been delivered or pre-need services which have not been performed if the buyer:
+A buyer may cancel a pre-need burial contract for pre-need goods which have not been delivered or pre-need services that have not been performed if the buyer:

 - permanently moves more than 75 miles from the cemetery specified in the pre-need burial contract; and

 - gives the seller written notice, under oath, of the move and includes the buyer's new permanent address.